 Integrated Biomedical Sciences

-To give our students the widest choice of research topics, including multidisciplinary approaches, the basic science departments in the College of Medicine (Neuroscience, Biochemistry, Microbiology and Immunology, Pharmacology, and Physiology), the Graduate Center for Toxicology, and the Graduate Center for Nutritional Sciences have joined together to develop an integrated first-year curriculum.
+To give our students the widest choice of research topics, including multidisciplinary approaches, the basic science departments in the College of Medicine (Neuroscience, Biochemistry, Microbiology and Immunology, Pharmacology and Nutritional Sciences, Toxicology and Cancer Biology, and Physiology) have joined together to develop an integrated first-year curriculum.
 All entering graduate students pursuing doctoral degrees in these programs are now admitted through the Integrated Biomedical Sciences (IBS) program, an undifferentiated first-year core curriculum designed to promote:

 During the first year of the IBS core curriculum, students simultaneously complete 3-4 laboratory rotations and participate in research seminars.
-At the conclusion of the year, students select doctoral programs based on research interests and mentoring relationships in one of five departments -- Neuroscience, Biochemistry, Microbiology and Immunology, Pharmacology, and Physiology – or in the Graduate Center for Toxicology or Nutritional Sciences.
+At the conclusion of the year, students select doctoral programs based on research interests and mentoring relationships in one of six departments -- Neuroscience, Biochemistry, Microbiology and Immunology, Pharmacology and Nutritional Sciences, Toxicology and Cancer Biology, and Physiology.
 The doctoral degree will be awarded from the department chosen (for example, Neuroscience).